caboodle-tech/element-behaviors/README.md

 - The option to save state between removal and restoring of a behavior to the same element.
 - Working^ inside shadow dom and iframes.

-For more information [visit the interactive manual](https://caboodle-tech.github.io/element-behaviors/index.html) website for Element Behaviors.
+For more information [visit the interactive manual](https://caboodle-tech.github.io/element-behaviors/index.html) for Element Behaviors.

 **^** Since this library is not native code there are some restrictions and trade offs to these points.
 Please see the manuals [Limitations and Modified Behaviors](https://caboodle-tech.github.io/element-behaviors/index.html#limitations-and-modified-behavior) section for more information.